michaelsboost/CamDesk/README.md

-# CamDesk
-The Desktop Webcam Widget

-CamDesk is an abandoned project
+# CamDesk is an abandoned project